Cristiella/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints the alphabet in lowercase, and then in uppercase, followed by a new line 3-print_alphabets.c program that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+program that prints the alphabet in lowercase, and then in uppercase, followed by a new line 3-print_alphabets.c program that prints the alphabet in lowercase, and then in uppercase, followed by a new line 4-print_alphabt.c prints the alphabet in lowercase, followed by a new line